carltonupp/carlton.upperdine.dev/content/posts/nested-classes.md

 }
 ```

-I like local functions: they are one of my favourite features of C# because of their ability to make meaty conditions more readable without polluting the scope of the class with single use methods.
+I like local functions; they are one of my favourite features of C# because of their ability to make meaty conditions more readable without polluting the scope of the class with single use methods.
 The constructor validation should now be far more readable than it was before, which is good, but I think we can do better than this.

 # Encapsulating our validation logic